-- With a topic in an individual module: see the lecturer concerned - With the administration or examination of an individual module: see the Module Convenor - With general academic organisation: see Dr Oli Mould, MSc Global Futures Director - With personal difficulties: see your Personal Tutor, Dr Mike Dolton (Wellbeing Lead) or the Wellbeing Service - With general non-academic queries or fees: go to the Student Services Centre in the Emily Wilding Davison building - With English as a second language: contact your Personal Tutor or the Centre for Development of Academic Skills (CeDAS) - With writing skills in general: Contact CeDAS - With issues relating to specific learning difficulties: see Dr Mike Dolton (Wellbeing Lead) or the Disability and Neurodiversity Liaison officer (previously called Disability and Dyslexia Service Liason Officer)
+- With a topic in an individual module: see the lecturer concerned - With the administration or examination of an individual module: see the Module Convenor - With general academic organisation: see Dr Celia Martin Puertas (term 1) and Dr Ian Matthews (terms 2&3), course leaders - With personal difficulties: see your Personal Tutor, Dr Mike Dolton (Wellbeing Lead) or the Wellbeing Service - With general non-academic queries or fees: Please see ASK Royal Holloway or alternatively you can go to the Student Services Centre in the Emily Wilding Davison building. - With English as a second language: contact your Personal Tutor or the Centre for Development of Academic Skills (CeDAS) - With writing skills in general: Contact CeDAS

+With issues relating to specific learning difficulties: see Dr Mike Dolton (Wellbeing Lead) or the Disability and Neurodiversity Liaison officer (previously called Disability and Dyslexia Service.

-3.2 Equality, Diversity and Inclusion
+2.2 Equality, Diversity and Inclusion